bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Creating a provisioning profile

+**Request a pre-signed AWS URL** from Bitrise.

-You can create a new provisioning profile object by calling the `/apps/{app-slug}/provisioning-profiles` endpoint.
+You can create a new provisioning profile object by calling the `/apps/{app-slug}/provisioning-profiles` endpoint and Bitrise will create a preliminary URL that you can use.
 The new provisioning profile's slug and its presigned upload URL will be retrieved.
 You can use this URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).

 Example `curl` request: